ascii1011/tiny_analytics_demo/README.md

          - discovered 4 samples of dna, found score through tutorial code.
             - thinking of using combinations to find how scores might find migration patterns and leverage dijkstra or A* to find best guess weighted relationships
             - thought briefly about using graphql, but a bit overkill for now.  will stick to local scripts for now.
+- [done] ML       # added simple ML-based langauge detection and ocr dags
+- [done] Dijkstra # added to the end of dna analysis dag as a base for back tracing human lineage
+- [done] Qiskit   # added really basic api usage within a dag

 ### planning to build
+- spark + scala
-- fastapi API as a proxy for triggering airflow, etc...
+- fastapi API as a proxy for admin, client, and downstream workflow features, etc...
-- ML and Q
-- [done]Dijkstra
 ### really nice to haves
 - openai, openml, protobuf, pubsub, dijkstra, q, openrgb
 - translate files/strings into different encoded output